jegrami/thanosipsum/README.md

 > [!NOTE]
-> I wanted to use poetry for dependency management because, as of this writing and following my philosophy above, Poetry is the most popular among the slew of modern packaging tools in PYPA, second only to setuptools.
-But I couldn't access the website because it seems to be blocking traffic from my local network.
+> I wanted to use poetry for dependency management because, as of this writing and following my philosophy above, poetry is the most popular among the slew of modern Python packaging tools.
+But python-poetry.org seems to be rejecting traffic from my local network.
 It might have something to do with Poetry website being blocked by AT&T fiber, per [this Github issue](https://github.com/python-poetry/website/issues/153#issue-2285760763).
-PDM is also excellent, relatively popualar, and, most important, easy to set up.
+Luckily, PDM is also excellent, relatively popualar, and, most important, easy to set up.

 ### Steps